Basque Country Spain Travel Guide

 Accommodation prices in San Sebastián and Bilbao, especially during peak season (July-August) and major festivals, can be higher.
 Book well in advance for better rates.

-Spain upholds high standards for public health and safety.
+Spain maintains high standards for public health and safety.
 No particular shots are needed for entry to the Basque Country.
 Routine vaccinations (MMR, DTP, Varicella, Polio, Flu) should be current.
 Consult your healthcare provider before travel.